FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

     ```

 ## Types of Actions and Their Purpose
-There are two main types of Actions: temporal Actions and instantaneous Actions with options.
+There are two main types of Actions: temporal Actions, and instantaneous Actions with options.
 They are summarized below.

 | Type | Purpose | Example of use
 | ----------- | ----------- | -----------